sindrekjr/AdventOfCodeBase/README.md

       //Parse out input here
     }
 }

+protected override string SolvePartOne()
+{
+    //Manipulations specific to Part 1 here
+    return result;
+}

+protected override string SolvePartTwo()
+{
+  //Manipulations specific to Part 2 here
+    return result;
+}
 ```
 * The variable `Input` will contain your input as a long raw string.
+* If stuck you can set the `DebugInput` variable at the top of the constructor, and it will overwrite `Input` variable, so you won't need to change all your references.
 * The extension method `SplitByNewLine()` will do exactly that, example: `string[] lines = Input.SplitByNewLine()` will split your input into lines for enumeration.
 * Custom classes that you may want to re-use can be placed in `AdventOfCode/UserClasses`.
 Example: The AssemBunny computer from 2016 or the IntCode computer from 2019.

 ## Contributing
 Sure!
 Fork the project, make your changes, and submit a pull request.